datarhei/.github/profile/README.md

 **|**  HTTP (HLS, DASH), RTP, RTSP, RTMP, SRT, NDI <br>

 ## HTML5 video player framewordk
-**Entirely integrated professional player ready to start on the fly.** video.js is a free open -ource web video player used by professionals worldwide.
+**Entirely integrated professional player ready to start on the fly.** video.js is a free open-source web video player used by professionals worldwide.
 It supports HTML5 video and modern streaming formats.
 In addition, the styling is pure CSS.

 **|**  Plays anything
 **|**  Easy to style <br>